Joe Clifford: Additional literary activity

 Clifford also serves as acquisitions editor for Gutter Books.
 Previously, he was producer of Lip Service West, a reading series in Oakland, California.
 He was also one of the chief editors for "Out of the Gutter Online" (a website for flash fiction affiliated with Gutter Books).

 He teaches writing as well, including online classes for LitReactor.com and instruction at conferences and retreats.

 Ongoing musical pursuits

-Clifford has continued to record with his band, The Wandering Jews.
+Clifford has continued to record with his band, The Wandering (previously known as The Wandering Jews).

 Personal life

-Clifford and his wife Justine are the parents of two young sons.
+Clifford is the father of two sons, Holden and Jackson Kerouac, named after his literary heroes.